Temozolomide

-Temozolomide (TMZ), sold under the brand name Temodar among others, is a medication used to treat brain tumors such as glioblastoma and anaplastic astrocytoma.
+Temozolomide, sold under the brand name Temodar among others, is an anticancer medication used to treat brain tumors such as glioblastoma and anaplastic astrocytoma.
 It is taken by mouth or via intravenous infusion.

 The most common side effects with temozolomide are nausea, vomiting, constipation, loss of appetite, alopecia (hair loss), headache, fatigue, convulsions (seizures), rash, neutropenia or lymphopenia (low white-blood-cell counts), and thrombocytopenia (low blood platelet counts).
 People receiving the solution for infusion may also have injection-site reactions, such as pain, irritation, itching, warmth, swelling and redness, as well as bruising.

 Temozolomide is an alkylating agent used to treat serious brain cancers; most commonly as second-line treatments for astrocytoma and as the first-line treatment for glioblastoma.
 Olaparib in combination with temozolomide demonstrated substantial clinical activity in relapsed small cell lung cancer.
+It is available as a generic medication.

 Medical uses

-In the United States temozolomide is indicated for the treatment of adults with newly diagnosed glioblastoma multiforme concomitantly with radiotherapy and subsequently as monotherapy treatment; or adults with refractory anaplastic astrocytoma who have experienced disease progression on a drug regimen containing nitrosourea and procarbazine.
+In the United States, temozolomide is indicated for the treatment of adults with newly diagnosed glioblastoma concomitantly with radiotherapy and subsequently as monotherapy treatment; or adults with newly diagnosed or refractory anaplastic astrocytoma.

-In the European Union temozolomide is indicated for adults with newly diagnosed glioblastoma multiforme concomitantly with radiotherapy and subsequently as monotherapy treatment; or children from the age of three years, adolescents and adults with malignant glioma, such as glioblastoma multiforme or anaplastic astrocytoma, showing recurrence or progression after standard therapy.
+In the European Union, temozolomide is indicated for adults with newly diagnosed glioblastoma multiforme concomitantly with radiotherapy and subsequently as monotherapy treatment; or children from the age of three years, adolescents and adults with malignant glioma, such as glioblastoma multiforme or anaplastic astrocytoma, showing recurrence or progression after standard therapy.

+Temozolomide is also used to treat aggressive pituitary tumors and pituitary cancer.

 Contraindications

 Temozolomide is contraindicated in people with hypersensitivity to it or to the similar drug dacarbazine.
-The use of temozolomide is not recommended in people with severe myelosuppression.

 Adverse effects

-The most common side effect is bone marrow suppression.
-The most common non-hematological adverse effects associated with temozolomide are nausea and vomiting, which are either self-limiting or readily controlled with standard antiemetic therapy.
-These latter effects are usually mild to moderate (grade 1 to 2).
-The incidence of severe nausea and vomiting is around 4% each.
-Patients who have pre-existing or a history of severe vomiting may require antiemetic therapy before initiating temozolomide treatment.
-Temozolomide should be administered in the fasting state, at least one hour before a meal.
-Antiemetic therapy may be administered before or following administration of temozolomide.

-Temozolomide is genotoxic, teratogenic and fetotoxic and should not be used during pregnancy.

-Lactating women should discontinue nursing while receiving the drug because of the risk of secretion into breast milk.

-One study indicated that women that have taken temozolomide without concomitant fertility preservation measures achieve pregnancy to a lesser rate later in life, but the study was too small to show statistical significance in the hypothesis that temozolomide would confer a risk of female infertility.

-In male patients, temozolomide can have genotoxic effects.
-Men are advised not to father a child during or up to six months after treatment and to seek advice on cryoconservation of sperm prior to treatment, because of the possibility of irreversible infertility due to temozolomide therapy.

-Very rarely temozolomide can cause acute respiratory failure or liver damage.
+The most common side effects include nausea (feeling sick), vomiting, constipation, loss of appetite, alopecia (hair loss), headache, fatigue (tiredness), convulsions (fits), rash, neutropenia or lymphopenia (low white-blood-cell counts), and thrombocytopenia (low blood platelet counts).
+People receiving the solution for infusion may also have injection-site reactions, such as pain, irritation, itching, warmth, swelling and redness, as well as bruising.